STAT545-UBC/STAT545-UBC-original-website/git03_rstudio-meet-git.md

     toc_depth: 4
 ---

+Go back to the [index for the all the Git stuff](git00_index.html).

 **You only have to set this up once per machine.**

 ### TL;DR

-Make sure RStudio can find the git executable.
+Make sure RStudio can find the Git executable.

   * *File > New Project...* Do you see an option to create from Version Control?
 If yes, good.
   * Select *New Directory* > *Empty Project*.
 Do you see a checkbox "Create a git repository"?
 If yes, good, CHECK IT.